 - Rent from the private rented sector.

-- Discretionary Housing Payments (DHPs) are available as a short term, temporary solution.
+- a Discretionary Housing Payment (DHP) is available as a short term, temporary solution.

 I am in a two bedroom property but the second bedroom is only a box room.
 Will this count?